 25 Human Trafficking Business Models

 Globally, there are two general categories of human trafficking: sex trafficking and labor trafficking.
-Polaris’s groundbreaking typology report dug deeper to break those broad categories down into what they truly are - 25 distinct business models, each with their own very specific way of operating.
+Polaris’s groundbreaking typology report dug deeper to break those broad categories down into what they truly are in North America- 25 distinct business models, each with their own very specific way of operating.

 Not all labor exploitation or commercial sex is trafficking.
 The crime of human trafficking must involve the use of force, fraud, or coercion.

 Recognizing Human Trafficking

 Recognizing potential red flags and knowing the indicators of human trafficking is a key step in identifying more victims and helping them find the assistance they need.

 Human trafficking Hollywood-style looks a lot like kidnapping.
 The reality is much more complicated.

 Policy & Legislation

 At any given time, the U.S. Congress is working on legislation that would affect human trafficking from any number of angles.
 Polaris is active in coalitions supporting both structural overhauls of major systems, such as temporary work visas, and on individual, trafficking-specific bills to support survivors and hold traffickers accountable.